 Residential real estate.
 We originate mainly non-qualified, alternative documentation, single-family residential mortgage loans through broker referrals or our branch network to accommodate the needs of diverse communities in the New York City MSA.
 We offer multiple products, including our Residential Investor Program (RIP), which is designed specifically for two- to four-family units.
 Other one- to four-family credit products include home equity loans and first-time home buyer loans.
-We take a comprehensive approach to mortgage underwriting, resulting in an average loan-to-value of the portfolio at origination of 56% and an average FICO score of 716.
+We take a comprehensive approach to mortgage underwriting, resulting in an average loan-to-value of the portfolio at origination of 56%.